RachelCodes42/SQL-employee-tracker/README.md

 To use this application, follow the steps below:

 1. Clone the Repository:
-git clone <repository-url>
+git clone <RachelCodes42/SQL-employee-tracker>
-cd employee-database-cli
+cd SQL-employee-tracker

 2. Install Dependencies: npm install